tomocafe/dotfiles/README.md

 `blocklet` is a script to generate `i3blocks` blocklets for weather, traffic, stock ticker, system stats, etc. For detailed usage, use `blocklet -h` and `blocklet <command> -h`.
 Some commands require API keys to be set in the environment (`$WEATHER_API_KEY` for [openweathermap.org](https://openweathermap.org), `$COMMUTE_API_KEY` for [maps.googleapis.com](https://maps.googleapis.com)).

+### i3lock

+If `i3lock` is installed, this environment attempts to style the lock screen using the [`i3lock-color` fork](https://github.com/PandorasFox/i3lock-color) according to the selected theme, showing the time and date as well as the authentication ring.
+Rather than use the available transparent blur function, this styling uses a solid color background for the lock screen, for both speed and security.
+If the installed `i3lock` is not using the `i3lock-color` fork, it will fallback to using the limited default options.

 ### Other features

 * <kbd>Mod</kbd>+<kbd>Shift</kbd>+<kbd>T</kbd> brings up a `dmenu` to select and apply a theme (includes `vim` theming)
 * <kbd>Mod</kbd>+<kbd>X</kbd> brings up a `dmenu` to launch a terminal and connect via `ssh` to a selected server (from the known hosts on the system)
 * <kbd>Mod</kbd>+<kbd>Shift</kbd>+<kbd>Q</kbd> checks if the window being killed has a connection daemon as a root process (e.g. `sshd`) and enters `confirm-close` mode to confirm killing the window by pressing <kbd>Y</kbd> to avoid accidentally closing a session
+* <kbd>Mod</kbd>+<kbd>Shift</kbd>+<kbd>E</kbd> brings up a `dmenu` to select from exit options: logout, lock (if `i3lock` is available), shutdown, restart, hibernate, and suspend (if `systemctl` is available)

 ### xsession